EventSaucePHP/EventSauce/docs/docs/advanced/database-structure.md

 Storing all events in one table is a very simple approach.
 In this approach the table to store events in will be shared by multiple different types of event-sourced models.
-A table like this will be called something along the lines of "event_sourcing_messages".
+A table like this will be called something along the lines of "domain_messages".

 ### Pro's